Geots/bus-monitor/frontend/web/README.md

 - Current Location, Temperature, Speed, Distance from other vehicles and number of Students onboard for each bus
 - Real-Time Warnings in case of accident or dangerous driving

-## Tech used:

-- Web App: NextJS using App Router with Typescript and TailwindCSS
-- Mobile App: React Native

 ## Install & Run:

 - npm i (installs all needed packages)